rust-lang/rfcs/text/3692-feature-unification.md

 Some features cannot be enabled in some packages, like a `no_std` package not wanting `std` features.
 These workspaces will not be able to use `workspace` unification.
+For now, unifying for the `"workspace"` is primarily targeted at single-application workspaces.
+The other config fields can always be used instead.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives